Case vignette

 Doctor

-I definitely understand, and it’s not about getting people into trouble; but it is about fostering a safe space to have these conversations.
+I definitely understand, and it’s not about getting people into trouble.
+It’s about fostering a safe space to have these conversations.
 I’m here to listen.

 Patient